jjindrich/jjazure-webstatic-angular/README.md

 - link to existing GitHub repository
 - Build details
     - Presets - Angular
-    - App location - /jjtodoapp
+    - App location - jjtodoapp
-    - Output location - jjtodoapp/dist/jjtodoapp
+    - Output location - dist/jjtodoapp

 It create Github workflow automatically in [.github\workflows](\.github\workflows) and deploy app.
 > For deployment you have to commit something